return42/sphkerneldoc/linux_src_doc/include/linux/ntb_h.rst

 Return
 ------

-One if the link is up, zero if the link is down, otherwise a negative value indicating the error number.
+bitfield of indexed ports link state: bit is set/cleared if the link is up/down respectively.

 .. _`ntb_link_enable`: